-Right now, scoring well on a quiz moves you forward on that track, removing your ability to take other tracks.
-So, even if you’re curious about several subfields, we recommend that you take either the track that covers the content you are most familiar with, or the track that aligns best with the subfield you are looking for a job in.
+We recommend that you start with either the track that covers the content you are most familiar with, or the track that aligns best with the subfield you are looking for a job in.
 This will help you show off your strongest tech skills and find the roles you’re most interested in.
+After that, you can take any other quizzes you'd like.
+As you take additional quizzes that cover new skill areas, you'll see new scores for those skill areas added to your profile.
+You can update which skills you display to companies at any time.
+Learn more about showing and hiding your scores.

-All of our quizzes include some CS content, and each contains at least some coding.
-Here's a breakdown of the specialized skills and knowledge tested in each of our tracks:
+All of our core assessment quizzes include some CS content, and each contains at least some coding.
+Here's a breakdown of the specialized skills and knowledge tested in each of our core tracks:

 This is our oldest and broadest track.
 It covers a broad array of topics, and emphasizes the back-end of web applications.
 This quiz is a good option for engineers familiar with full-stack engineering, including strong knowledge of the back-end.
 Those without any professional engineering experience may want to consider the entry-level version of our Generalist quiz.